-British cinema has its own class and a great cinematic experience with very different story lines and topics.
-It has movies that make you think beyond the typical commercial productions and literally make you appreciate the work of all the people involved in the creation of the content.
+British cinema has its own class and a great cinematic experience with very different storylines and topics.
+It has the best movies to watch that will make you think beyond the typical commercial productions and literally make you appreciate the work of all the people involved in the creation of the content.

 Here are a few films from BBC iPlayer that are a must watch.